warbacon/zunder-zsh/README.md

 </div>

-> Using Tokyo Night Storm colorscheme in Alacritty with JetBrainsMono Nerd Font
+> Using Catppuccin Mocha colorscheme in Kitty with JetBrainsMono Nerd Font

 *"You have convinced me, [let's try it out](https://github.com/Warbacon/zunder-zsh#getting-started)!"*